da4all/da4all.github.io/_cards/attending-to-the-cultures-of-data-science-work.md

 title: "Attending to the Cultures of Data Science Work"

 teaser: >
-  This essay reflects on the shifting attention to the “social” and the “cultural” in data science communities.
-While recently the “social” and the “cultural” have been prioritized in data science discourse, social and cultural concerns that get raised in data science are almost always outwardly focused – applying to the communities that data scientists seek to support more so than more computationally-focused data science communities.
-I argue that data science communities have a responsibility to attend not only to the cultures that orient the work of domain communities, but also to the cultures that orient their own work.
-I describe how ethnographic frameworks such as thick description can be enlisted to encourage more reflexive data science work, and I conclude with recommendations for documenting the cultural provenance of data policy and infrastructure.
+  This essay argues that data science communities have a responsibility to attend not only to the cultures that orient the work of domain communities, but also to the cultures that orient their own work.
+The author also describes how ethnographic frameworks such as thick description can be enlisted to encourage more reflexive data science work.

 keywords:
   - "Data Culture"